-Finally, we measured how much and in which conditions spatial dynamics impact the environmental stress threshold triggering ecosystem collapse.
-We computed $\eta_{conv}$ for several different pattern wavelengths and amplitudes--mainly controlled by $\Gamma$--and intensities of non-reciprocity in plant interactions $\alpha$.
-Then, we compared it to the tipping point of the non-spatial system $\eta_c$.
-For weakly non-reciprocal interactions, $\eta_{conv}>\eta_c$, indicating that self-organized patterns enhance ecosystem resistance (top left region of Fig.\,\ref{F4}).
-However, past a limit value of the non-reciprocity parameter (black dashed line in Fig.\,\ref{F4}), $\eta_{conv}<\eta_c$, indicating that spatial effects reduce ecosystem resistance to worsening environmental conditions.
-Moreover, within this region of the parameter space, $\eta_{conv}$ decreases with increasing $\Gamma$ at constant $\alpha$.
-This behavior of the environmental stress threshold triggering convective instabilities indicates that ecosystems become weaker the more we enhance spatial pattern formation while keeping non-reciprocity intensity constant.
+\ed{Finally, we quantified how much and under what conditions pattern features and non-reciprocal interactions jointly impact the environmental stress threshold triggering ecosystem collapse.
+We computed the convective instability threshold, $\eta_\alpha$, as a function of $\Gamma$\textemdash main responsible for pattern wavelength and amplitude\textemdash and $\alpha$, and compared these values with the tipping point of the system when spatial effects are neglected, $\eta_{\text{s.n}}$.
+For weakly non-reciprocal interactions, $\eta_{\alpha}>\eta_{\text{s.n}}$}, indicating that self-organized patterns enhance ecosystem resistance (teal, top left region of Fig.\,\ref{F3}).
+However, past a limit value of the non-reciprocity parameter, \ed{ $\eta_{\alpha}<\eta_{\text{s.n}}$}, indicating that spatial effects reduce ecosystem resistance. \ed{The curve separating these two regions, $\eta_\alpha=\eta_\text{s.n}$, tends to an asymptotic value of $\alpha$ as $\Gamma$ increases (black dashed line in Fig.\,\ref{F3}).
+This asymptote defines an upper bound on the intensity of non-reciprocal interactions such that ecosystems with non-reciprocity exceeding this value are less resilient than their non-spatial counterparts, regardless of $\Gamma$.
+Moreover, ecosystems become more sensitive to $\alpha$ deeper into the Turing instability region, because $\eta_{\alpha}$ takes greater values when $\alpha\rightarrow 0$, and they rapidly decrease as $\alpha$ is increased (the contour levels are tightly packed, indicating high gradients).}